What do I need to know about applying for Medicare?

 Avoid Medicare late enrollment penalties

 You pay 10% more for your Part A premium.
 This only applies if you had to buy Part A (many people qualify for zero-cost Part A).
-The penalty lasts for twice the number of years you didn’t sign up.
+The penalty lasts for twice the number of years you didn’t sign up for Medicare.